akshay63/cloud-projects/README.md

 Thanks for stopping by.👋

-Have a look at various AWS projects and case studies.
+Have a look at various AWS cloud projects and case studies.
 All are ranges from simple to somewhat intermediate.

 Will add more complex stuff in future.